 I am not gay or bisexual.
-However, my wife is half Asian Indian and half white.
-To most people today, we are not really that much of an “interracial” marriage, and I would tend to agree.
+However, my former wife was half Asian Indian and half white.
+To most people today, we were not really that much of an “interracial” marriage, and I would tend to agree.
 But go back in time to 1965, and that would be a different story in our home state of Texas.
-My wife’s maiden name is very Indian, and mine is very white.
+My former wife’s maiden name is very Indian, and mine is very white.
 Had we tried to get married in 1965, we would have been denied a license based on our last names alone.

 That all changed in 1967 when the Supreme Court declared anti-miscegenation laws unconstitutional.
 Texas was one of several states forced to follow these laws after the decision.
 Opposition to this reaction were often based on religious beliefs.
 For example, Judge Leon M. Bazile wrote about his decision to send a couple that sought interracial marriage to jail by saying:

 “Almighty God created the races white, black, yellow, malay and red, and he placed them on separate continents.
 And but for the interference with his arrangement there would be no cause for such marriages.
 The fact that he separated the races show that he did not intend for the races to mix.”

 Bazile’s ruling was fought all the way to the Supreme Court in 1967.
 Equality won, and interracial marriage was formally legal in all 50 states (although some states ignored this until 2000).
 Chief Justice Earl Warren wrote about the court’s unanimous decision:

 “Under our Constitution, the freedom to marry, or not marry, a person of another race resides with the individual and cannot be infringed by the State.”